Domain Registration (RDAP): a beginner's guide

 dnssec | boolean | Whether domain has DNSSEC (Domain Name System Security Extensions) signing enabled at the registry |

-contacts.registrant | object | Registrant contact: name, organization, email, phone, address (street, city, state, postal_code, country) |
+contacts.registrant | object | Registrant contact: name, organization, email, phone, address (street, city, state, postal_code, country).
+Null when the protocol does not surface contact data. |

 contacts.admin | object | Administrative contact: name, organization, email, phone, address |